 top of page

-A Review of the 50th Season Premiere of ‘SNL’ by a Barnard Audience Member
+A review of the 50th season premiere of ‘SNL’ by a Barnard audience member

 “Saturday Night Live” recently premiered its 50th season, with host Jean Smart and musical guest Jelly Roll.